adam-admin/angular-todo/README.md

-Angular Todo is an task management application built using MEAN stack.
+Angular Todo is a task management application built using MEAN stack.

 ## Features
 * **Adding a task**